 The Children's Cross Regional Arrangements Group (CCRAG) is a partnership consisting of Local Authorities from the East, South East and South West Regions of England who are committed to working together to support the sourcing, contracting, monitoring and annual fee negotiations for children's placements in independent and non-maintained special schools and children's residential care homes.

-Surrey's Commissioning team - called "Gateway to Resources" utilise the CCRAG database to source placements.
+Surrey's "Gateway to Resources" team utilise the CCRAG database to source placements.
 You can create a free provider page to update vacancies, provide key documentation such as safeguarding policy, fee rates or description of the service provided.

 COVID-19 and its impact on commissioned services

 Between March 2020 and July 2021 Surrey County Council had declared a major incident due to the COVID-19 pandemic affecting Surrey and the operations of directorates and provision of the Council.

 Surrey County Council Commissioning continues to work within the current guidance from central Government and Surrey County Council in relation to the pandemic and recovery phase and continues to review working practices and procedures in line with official advice.
 In-person visits to our providers are taking place and we continue to observe social distancing measures and safety advice to mitigate risk.

 If you have any concerns these should be directed to your relevant commissioner within our service by e-mailing firstname.lastname@example.org, who will be available for guidance and support.